Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 OUR RECIPE DEVELOPER SAYS

-When cooking your bacon crumbles, use thick sliced bacon that is pre-chopped before cooking in the skillet.
-You do not want to cook them to the crispy stage.
+You do not want to cook the bacon to the crispy stage.
 The bacon crumbles still need to be soft as they will continue to cook and crisp in the oven.

 PRO TIP: